AditiSachan/Computer-Science-Projects/README.md

-# Computer-Science-Projects
+# -Projects
 Each branch contains a project in c, python, javascript or MIPS assembly language.

 ## Formula 1 Race Strategy Analysis Tool

-Python, Pandas, Matplotlib, Git, Jupyter Notebook
+*Python, Pandas, Matplotlib, Git, Jupyter Notebook*

 •	Developed a Python tool for analysing Formula 1 race strategies, with plans to expand into strategy simulation.